wahlencraft/pico-alarm-clock/README.md

 Editing an alarm works a lot like setting the clock.
 With some differences:
 - You can not specify seconds
 - Song (`So`).
 This is what sound the alarm will make.
-Use the R button to increment song and M button to listen to it (not yet implemented).
+Use the R button to increment song and M button to listen to it.
 - Activate (`Act`): Toggle active status of this alarm.
 The LED will be on if the alarm is on and off if the alarm is off.
 When creating a new alarm is it by default on.